 I am a Master Gardener through the University of Illinois Extension.I can answer questions about pest control, especially voles, rabbits, chipmunks and slugs, and have done so on Dave's Garden Watchdog under the name DonnaMack since 2002.
-I have a lot of expertise with ornamental grass, hardy roses and old garden roses, minor bulbs such as ornigothalem, chionodoxa and allium as well as most types of lilies.
+I have a lot of expertise with ornamental grasses, hardy roses and old garden roses, minor bulbs such as ornigothalem, chionodoxa and allium as well as most types of lilies.
+I lived in a conservaton community and have great familiarity with native plants.
 I am knowledgeable about organic methods and I grow perennials, annuals and vegetables from seed.

 I have been gardening since 1998 and have raised roses, peonies, annuals and perennials (the latter two from seed), and numerous shrubs and trees, many of which I have planted.
 I am familiar with many organic techniques and use as many as I can but know the chemical solutions, which are most benign and how to use them.
 I LOVE gardening, and I get great satisfaction with helping others so that they reach the state of joy that gardening can bring to those inclined to it.

-I successfully completed the University of Illinois Master Gardening Program in March of 2013.
+I successfully completed the University of Illinois Master Gardening Program in March of 2013 and have maintained my certification every year since.
 I did this to augment extensive self study through books (I've probably read 100) and an arts degree, which helps with aesthetics.
 I am purely an amateur, but one who studies, reads, and documents extensively.
 My gardening log began in 2000, and has hundreds of entries, so that I can use my successes and failures to assist other gardeners.

-I am currently overseeing and performing the maintenance of two large English style gardens in a suburb of Chicago, and recently acquired the management and redesign of a large estate garden(2015.)
+I am currently overseeing and performing the maintenance of ten gardens in a suburbs of Chicago.

 |Mary||10/17/16||10||10||10||Very quick response to my question.
 So .....|